flicklearn/buoy-byte/README.md

 **🌊 Buoy Byte – DIY Micro:bit Wave Sensor for Water Motion**

+🔴🎬 See it in action: 📺 [DIY Ocean Wave Sensor](https://www.youtube.com/shorts/v-YjcOxcESM)

 _Buoy Byte is a fun, DIY wave sensor that measures water motion using two Micro:bit boards and the built-in accelerometer—no extra sensors needed!
 Just grab any plastic bottle 🍼, add some foam for buoyancy 🟢, and place a Micro:bit inside.
 On shore, the second Micro:bit receives the wave data wirelessly 📡.
 For better range, mount the shore Micro:bit on a stick above water level 🌴._

 All wave movements are captured in real-time and can be logged through the serial port for experiments, visualization, or learning.